We’re committed to keeping our readers informed.

 What should I do to minimize my coronavirus risk?

-If you have symptoms associated with coronavirus — coughing, fever, respiratory issues — call your doctor before showing up at their office: The virus is highly contagious and you want to limit the possibility of spreading it.
+If you have symptoms associated with coronavirus — particularly coughing, fever, respiratory issues — call your doctor before showing up at their office: The virus is highly contagious and you want to limit the possibility of spreading it.
 If you are sick, the CDC recommends that you stay home and self-isolate, confining yourself to one room as much as possible and wearing a mask when you have to interact with others.
-Wash your hands frequently — soap and water and at least 20 seconds of scrubbing — and avoid touching shared household items, cleaning “high-touch” surfaces (like your phone) regularly.
-Your health-care provider and even local health department will help you determine how long it’s appropriate for you to keep up these precautions.
+Wash your hands frequently — soap and water and at least 20 seconds of scrubbing — and avoid touching shared household items, cleaning “high touch” surfaces (like your phone) regularly.

 This post is being updated daily with new developments.